Eichman Aerobat

-The Eichmann Aerobat I is an American piston-engined civilian designed delta wing aeroplane.
+The Eichman Aerobat is an American piston-engined, civilian-designed delta wing aeroplane.
+Four variations where built.

 Design and development

-This delta wing concept was originally develop by Ellis V. "Ike" Eichmann as a reverse-delta flying wing Aeroplane.
+This delta wing concept was originally developed by Ellis V. "Ike" Eichman as a reverse-delta flying wing airplane.
+Eichman built four delta-winged aircraft.

-Eichmann built three delta winged aircraft.
-The Aerobat I c.
-1937, was powered by a 50 hp Continental engine.
-Its span was 24'0" and it was 17'0' in length.
+Aerobat I, c.
+1937, was powered by a 50 hp Continental engine and had fixed landing gear.
+It flew in 1942.
+Its span was 24'0" and it was 17'0" in length.
 The FAA registration number was NX17638.

-Aerobat I "Bat 1" was a tail-dragger with widely spaced retractable landing gear that folded outward into the bottom of the wing.
-Most of the aircraft is a reverse-delta wing planform, but the forward fuselage contained the engine which extended in front of the wing.
-It has two bubble canopies and a lower small window for the pilot to see the ground.
+Aerobat IA was the rebuilt Aerobat I. This version was made into a tail-dragger with widely spaced retractable landing gear that folded outward into the bottom of the wing.
+Most of the aircraft has a reverse-delta wing planform, but the forward fuselage houses the engine, which extends in front of the wing.
+It has two bubble canopies and a small lower window for the pilot to see the ground.
 There was a single vertical tail with the stabilizer mounted at the top, and small teardrop-shaped tip plates on the tips of the stabilizer.
+This rebuild also flew in 1942.

+Aerobat II was flown in 1950 and had side-by-side seating.
+Aerobat II also retained the original FAA registration number.